los7key/garden/docs/tech/code/garden_tech.md

 title: How this garden works
 description: How this garden works
 date: 2022-05-12
-Last Updated: 2022-06-13
+Last Updated: 2023-03-04
 ---
 ## Introduction
-I have to admit, I did cheat a bit when setting up the framework for my [garden](/).
+I have to admit, I did cheat a bit when setting up the framework for my <a href="/" class="hvr-wobble-skew">garden</a>.
 On my journey for the technology to use for this garden, I stumbled across [The Blue Book](https://lyz-code.github.io/blue-book).
 It's a very simple, easy-to-use, and lightweight feeling garden.
 Since it's so customizable, it has the opportunity[^1] to look better than some of the other technologies I tried.

 How did I cheat?
 I only cheated in that I followed the [instructions]( https://lyz-code.github.io/blue-book/#make-your-own-digital-garden) and forked[^2] a copy of the repo.
 This way I had a foundation to start with and could customize as needed and be on my way.
 Who wants to reinvent the wheel?
 As they say, "A good sysadmin is a lazy sysadmin".[^3]